briananstett/k8-presentation/1_Docker/README.md

 ```
 docker pull us.gcr.io/<>/myImage:v1
 ```

+For more information about image tagging, push, and pulling from GCP's container registry, see [this article](https://cloud.google.com/container-registry/docs/pushing-and-pulling).
 ---
 ## Mapping Host Devices Into a Container
 *For this section use `2_MappingExternalDevices`*

 It is possible with Docker to "mount" or "map" a device on the host machine into a container.
 Use the [--device](https://docs.docker.com/engine/reference/commandline/run/#add-host-device-to-container---device) flag of the `docker run` command.
-This would be helpful for number of reasons (IoT, local development, PnP, etc.)
+This is helpful for number of reasons (IoT, local development, PnP, etc.)

-By default, `--device` using the same destination device file as the source.
+By default, `--device` uses the same destination device file as the source.
 ```
+//                   =/device/file/on/host mounts to the same destination on the container
 $ docker run --device=/dev/sda --rm -it ubuntu fdisk  /dev/sda
 ```